 Visual Basic 2012 is an object oriented and event driven programming language.
-Event driven means the VB programme runs in response to the user’s action.
-The actions include clicking the command button,entering text in a text box, choosing an item, closing the application and more.
+Event-driven means the VB program runs in response to the user’s action.
+The actions include clicking the command button, entering text in a text box, choosing an item, closing the application and more.

 5.1 The Event Procedure

 To start writing code in Visual Basic 2012, click on any part of the form to go into the code window as shown in Figure 5.2.
 This is the structure of an event procedure.
 In this case, the event procedure is to load Form1 and it starts with Private Sub and ends with End Sub.
 This procedure includes the Form1 class and the event Load, and they are bind together with an underscore, i.e. Form_Load.
 It does nothing other than loading an empty form.
 You don’t have to worry the rest of the stuff at the moment, they will be explained in later lessons.

 Public Class Form1 Private Sub Form1_Load(ByVal sender As System.Object, ByVal e As System.EventArgs) Handles MyBase.Load< End Sub End Class